K40Nano/K40Nano/README.md

 Project Status
 ---

-Almost there.

-* Controls the K40 device.
-* Can write data directly to the device and have it packetized and treated as correct.
-* The API is mostly stable.
-I've properly mapped out the things it can do and the best ways to do those things.
-And it's simply enough and powerful enough to just work.
-* There might still be some bugs and problematic edge conditions.
+Seems to work.
+Wrote Keyburn to access the device via keystrokes and it went off without a hitch, including turning on a particular speed and running direction.
+The export code looked good and it ran fine on the machine.

 API:
 ---